The Healing Phase

 NO MATTER WHAT THE OUTCOME IS...

 So it's important for clients to commit to the WHOLE process before signing up with us.
-Our followup sessions are not a touchup just to fill a few missing spots.
+Our follow-up sessions are not a touchup just to fill a few missing spots.
 This is the next layer in a work of art and could take as long, or longer than the initial visit in some cases.
-We can only implant so much color at one time before the skin become over worked.
+We can only implant so much color at one time before the skin becomes overworked.
 If it becomes overworked, it takes longer to heal, therefore less color heals in.

 Most clients heal well and are extremely happy.

 Many say it's the best thing they've ever done for themselves...
 However, you should also be aware that some clients are not happy and need more work.
 If a client initally states that they do not want dark color, I go even more conservatively with the caution that the color could end up healing in MUCH TOO LIGHT.

 It might seem like a solution to this problem would be to just go darker on the initial session...
 This might work for MOST people, but since some will hold a considerable amount of color, it's not a fair gamble, because as you know by now...
 I cannot predict any outcome.
 What if YOU are the one who heals almost perfectly after just one session?
 You'd be glad we didn't go darker!

 Brow hair stokes will heal clean and crisp on some people with drier skin.
 Clients with oily skin and larger pores will loose the crisp definition and will tend to heal more powdery.

 Also, those who bleed more may tend to need more touchups as the blood pushes the pigment out while we tattoo.
 It's important to realize that a certain percentage of the art WILL slough off during the healing process, so you shouldn't be too surprised when it happens!
 As the areas begin to heal, two things happen... there are dead skin cells that hold a lot of color that will begin to slough off.
 So, don't worry if you see a chunk of color come off.
 It's inevitable!